amor3/NimlyHomeAssistant/custom_components/nimly_digital_lock/TROUBLESHOOTING.md

-# Nimly Digital Lock Troubleshooting Guide
+# Nordic ZBT-1 Safe4 Digital Lock Troubleshooting Guide

 ## Finding Your Lock's ZigBee Address

-When adding a new lock, the integration now provides a dropdown list of all ZigBee devices discovered in your Home Assistant system.
+When adding a new lock, the integration now provides a dropdown list of all ZigBee devices discovered in your Home Assistant system, with Nordic ZBT-1 devices prioritized at the top.
 This makes it easier to identify your lock without having to manually find the IEEE address.

 1. Go to **Settings** > **Devices & Services** > **Add Integration**
 2. Search for and select **Nimly Digital Lock**